alf45tar/Pedalino/README.md

 - Transform legacy MIDI equipment to OSC control surface
 - Connect Windows PC to macOS and iOS devices via AppleMIDI or Bluetooth LE
 - Hands-free way to control your audio parameters during live performance
-- Dramatically expanded audio system parameter control via WIFI, Bluetooth, USB, MIDI or OSC.
+- Dramatically expanded audio system parameter control via WiFi, Bluetooth, USB, MIDI or OSC.
 - Set your music free with wireless MIDI connectivity
 - Bluetooth wireless MIDI adaptor for connecting instruments with MIDI IN/OUT terminals to your iOS devices (iPhone/iPad/iPod Touch) or Mac